dmcquay/node-apac/README.md

 node-apac is just a thin wrapper around Amazon's API.
 The only intent is to take care of request signatures, performing the HTTP requests, processing the responses and parsing the XML.
 You should be able to run any operation becuase the operation and all parameters are passed directly to the execute method just as they will be passed to Amazon.
 The result is that you feel likely you're working directly with the API, but you don't have to worry about some of the more teadious tasks.

+## Changelog
+v 1.0.0 ()
+Errors are now returned as the first parameter of the callback function, instead of being processed by a seperate OnError function.
+Note: This will break backwards compatibility with previous implementations where errors are processed by a sepearte funciton.
+Because of this, **version 1.0.0 will not be uploaded to NPM yet**, until more core features are added.
+Those who would like the new error processing implementation can get the module by cloning GitHub.

 ## Installation

 Install using npm: